dbafromthecold/k8sdeepdive/slides.md

 RESTful API endpoint: -
 - The control plane front end
+- Exposes the Kubernetes API
-- Authentication and Authorisation
+- Handles Authentication and Authorisation
-- Validates incoming requests
+- Validates and processes incoming REST API requests
-- Manages lifecycle of Kubernetes resources
+- Only component that directly communicates with etcd

 ---